 Larry is a mycologist who has documented fungi on quite a few walks with EwA.
 What he especially likes about these walks is that they’re genuinely contextual — i.e., they focus on the connections between different organisms rather than looking at a particular species of plant, bird, insect, or fungus in a vacuum.
 To quote John Muir: “When we try to pick out anything by itself, we find it hitched to everything else in the universe.” (...)
 'Claire O’Neill, whom I think of as a contemporary update of John Muir, could have made that statement herself!'–Lawrence Millman

-☞ Matt Gage and Joe Martinez | Herpetologists EwA science collaborators (United States)
+☞ Matt Gage and Joe Martinez | Herpetologists EwA Science Collaborators (United States)

 “We must realize we are stakeholders in wildlife and habitat management.
 Engagement prevents us from both the mismanagement of and detachment from these precious resources.“ –Matt